Butterfly theorem: Proof

 hence MX = MY, since MX, MY, and PM are all positive, real numbers.

 Thus, M is the midpoint of XY.

 Other proofs exist, including one using projective geometry.

 History

-Proving the butterfly theorem was posed as a problem by William Wallace in The Gentlemen's Mathematical Companion (1803).
+Proving the butterfly theorem was posed as a problem by William Wallace in The Gentleman's Mathematical Companion (1803).
 Three solutions were published in 1804, and in 1805 Sir William Herschel posed the question again in a letter to Wallace.
-Rev. Thomas Scurr asked the same question again in 1814 in the Gentlemen's Diary or Mathematical Repository.
+Reverend Thomas Scurr asked the same question again in 1814 in the Gentleman's Diary or Mathematical Repository.